Ltran0325/STM32-UART-Communication/README.md

 # STM32-UART-Communication

 Communicate between microcontroller and PC using UART.
+With and without HAL driver library.

 ## Universal Asynchronous Reciever-Transmitter (UART):